Narut01/OCTANET_AUGUST/README.md

-This Was a small task given by the Octanet
+This was a small 2 task given by the Octanet